Detroit, MI Patent Lawyer

 • Information technology.
 Companies like Rocket Mortgage and Compuware have helped propel Detroit into excellence in the cybersecurity, cloud computing, and fintech spaces.
 However, protecting these advancements with software patents and trademarks is vital for staying ahead.

 • Advanced manufacturing.
 Detroit’s manufacturing sector has gone beyond merely automotives and has expanded into aerospace, defense, and precision engineering.
+More than 257,000 jobs were in manufacturing in Detroit in the Regional Chamber’s 2025 report.
 Innovations such as automation, robotics, and additive manufacturing have been transforming the industry.

 • Transportation, distribution, and logistics (TDL).
 Detroit’s prime location puts it near key trade borders, opening the door to transportation and logistics.
 Many of the companies here are setting new benchmarks with innovations like smart supply chains, automated warehousing, and real-time tracking of freight and delivery systems.